Gustavo Romero Tercero: Arrest and sentence

-Saez reported Romero to the authorities in 2003, after he assaulted her and told her afterward that he didn't care about the consequences because he had already killed several people.
+Saez reported Romero to the authorities in 2003, after he assaulted her and told her afterwards that he didn't care about the consequences because he had already killed several people.
 While being held in Herrera de la Mancha prison for domestic violence, Romero was informed that two witness testimonies and a DNA match tied him to the 1993 murders and the 1998 disappearance, respectively.
 Romero immediately collapsed and admitted to all three murders.
 Following his testimony, the Police's Special Operations Group retrieved the 1993 murder weapon and Maroto's body from their respective locations.

-On April 22, 2005, Romero was sentenced to over 103 years in prison: 30 years in maximum prison for each murder, with the aggravating circumstances of premeditation and extreme cruelty; 12 for one rape, and 4 years, 2 months and 1 day in minimum prison for robbery.
+On 22 April 2005, Romero was sentenced to over 103 years in prison: 30 years in maximum prison for each murder, with the aggravating circumstances of premeditation and extreme cruelty; 12 for one rape, and 4 years, 2 months and 1 day in minimum prison for robbery.
 He was acquitted of the charge for Dotor's rape and another charge for Maroto's abduction.
-In addition, Romero was banned from Valdepeñas for 10 years after his incarceration, could not contact the victims families for 5 years, and was forced to compensate them with 900,000 euro total.
+In addition, Romero was banned from Valdepeñas for 10 years after his incarceration, could not contact the victims' families for 5 years, and was forced to compensate them with 900,000 euro total.